 Early Withdrawal Penalty.
 Plan distributions made prior to reaching age 591⁄2 are generally subject to a 10% early withdrawal penalty, even if the withdrawal was made after you terminated employment with Indiana University.
-There are exceptions to the 10% early withdrawal penalty tax, including: receiving the plan distribution as a life-time annuity payment, receiving the plan distribution after terminating employment at age 55 or older, or receiving a plan distribution after terminating employment disability.
+There are exceptions to the 10% early withdrawal penalty tax, including: receiving the plan distribution as a life-time annuity payment, receiving the plan distribution after terminating employment at age 55 or older, or receiving a plan distribution after terminating employment due to a permanent disability.